 LEIDOS ALERT: Bragar Eagel & Squire, P.C. is Investigating Leidos Holdings Inc. on Behalf of Leidos Stockholders and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, Dec.
-29, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, is investigating potential claims against Leidos Holdings Inc. (“Leidos” or the “Company”) (NYSE: LDOS) on behalf of Leidos stockholders.
+NEW YORK, Dec.
+29, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, is investigating potential claims against Leidos Holdings Inc. ("Leidos" or the "Company") LDOS on behalf of Leidos stockholders.
 Our investigation concerns whether Leidos has violated the federal securities laws and/or engaged in other unlawful business practices.

 Click here to participate in the action.